qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 When adding a trend chart to the cells, you need to define:
 * **Column** - the value(s) you would like to show in the chart.
 * **Trend by Column** - Date or Numeric data types.
-  * If **Trend by Column** is a Date data type, you can apply:
+  * If **Trend by Column** is a date data type, you can apply:
     * Date Grouping- to group your dates by year, quarter, months, weeks, days.
     * Time Period - to choose a period you wish to show in the trend analysis (this year, last year, this quarter, last quarter, this month, last 6 months, etc.).
-  * If **Trend by Column**  is a Numeric data type, you can apply:
+  * If **Trend by Column**  is a numeric data type, you can apply:
     * Max Data Points - to limit the number of data points shown WHEN a numeric or string column is used for the “Trend by Column.”
-(For Sparklines - Bar/Line + Min/Loss charts).
+(For Sparklines - Bar/Line + Min/Max charts).
 This does not apply to dates.
 The default value is set to 50.
 * **Trend Sort** - to sort the trend visualization in an ascending or descending manner.
 Applies to all datatypes.
 * **Color** - to select the color of the trend chart.
 * **Type** - type of chart you want to show (Sparkline Line or Bar chart)